andremmfaria/rexis/guides/WritingHeuristicRules.md

 ## Wiring a rule (main.py)

 Add the import and register it in the `ruleset` list in `src/rexis/tools/heuristics_analyser/main.py`.
 The tuple’s first element is the canonical rule id; the engine sets `ev.id` to this value and preserves your reason in the output.
+At runtime, per-rule score and params can be passed via `rule_args` in the config (see below).

 ```python
 from rexis.tools.heuristics_analyser.rules import (